 Finance-related: these can be quite useful in the business world.

 Technical experience: these action verbs are critical for experience and accomplishments that require a specific technical skill.
 You definitely want to be sure you’re leaning into those skills and making them come to life on your resume.

 Don’t be afraid to play around with different versions of your resume.
 With an endless supply of verbs, creativity is your friend.
 In addition to our list, you may want to also consult a thesaurus.
-Or perhaps find examples of existing interesting resumes to get inspiration and ideas from.
+Or perhaps spend some time looking at examples of great, interesting resumes to get inspiration and ideas from.

 Ultimately, you’ll probably know when your resume feels like the best portrayal of you.
 Then it’s time to start landing those interviews.